Read me

 – Scotty Brennen: I know!

 Another clue regarding the unitariness of the company staff may be found by paying attention to the interiors of their apartments.
 While taking a closer look at Paul’s and Susan’s living conditions, it becomes obvious that they follow the same patterns.
-In this respect, a creative and maybe foolish choice of Josh’s new apartment appearance plays such great contrast.
-In wider means, the man from MacMillan Toy Company serves as a comic example and exaggeration of the lack of originality, which most of us have turned into a daily routine.
+In this respect, a creative and maybe foolish choice of Josh’s new apartment appearance plays such a great contrast.
+In a wider sense, the man from MacMillan Toy Company serves as a comic example and exaggeration of the lack of originality, which most of us have turned into a daily routine.
 Most of the time, people play some social roles and try to be someone else, which does not allow them to fulfill their professional potential.
 Robert Loggia’s character also contrasts with his top managers: he seeks new ideas, visits the toy stores for inspiration, and appreciates the creativity of a new generation of employees.
-Precisely because Josh does not try to be someone else (similar to Hanks’ other iconic character Forrest Gump), he easily gets the position of Vice President of Product Development and a large office.
+Precisely because Josh does not try to be someone else (similar to Hanks’ other iconic character, Forrest Gump), he easily gets the position of Vice President of Product Development and a large office.

 For obvious reasons, Susan is the one character who experiences the most significant changes in her life.
-She abandons the habit to use relations and sex for building her own career.
+She abandons the habit of using relations and sex for building her career.
 The woman discontinues attending boring night meetings with boring people for the sake of social status.
 She even abandons or minimizes her devotion to bad habits.
 Toward the climax of the story, Susan starts to appreciate men for their openness, even softness, and she wants to hear something more about the nature of her new relationship.

-As the story goes on, the audience is falling under the impression that all changes in Josh’s life are for good.
-He has obtained a unique experience for his age, moved to New York from Jersey, got a prestigious position at an international corporation in Manhattan, lives in a huge apartment with panoramic windows, a trampoline, and free Pepsi, finally, he gets into a relationship with a pretty woman.
+As the story goes on, the audience falls under the impression that all changes in Josh’s life are for the good.
+He has obtained a unique experience for his age, moved to New York from Jersey, got a prestigious position at an international corporation in Manhattan, lives in a huge apartment with panoramic windows, a trampoline, and free Pepsi, and finally, he gets into a relationship with a pretty woman.
 This metamorphosis is indeed second to none for a 13-year-old schoolboy, though his key motivation throughout the story is to get back to his ordinary life.
-Josh Baskin has evidently obtained some privileges, but at the cost of the tragedy in his own family.
-Let’s not forget that for six consecutive weeks his mother goes out of her mind with worry about her kidnapped son, while Josh’s photo is being printed on the milk packs.
+Josh Baskin has obtained some privileges, but at the cost of the tragedy in his own family.
+Let’s not forget that for six consecutive weeks, his mother goes out of her mind with worry about her kidnapped son, while Josh’s photo is being printed on the milk packs.
 His best friend Billy has to lie and conceal the truth while witnessing the woman’s despair.

 – Mrs. Baskin: Josh, take out the garbage!